AMSP-04/NETN-SE/NETN-SE.md

 ### ClearEngineering

 Requests a simulated entity to clear/remove an engineering object.
-The clearing activity's duration depends on the task entity's model, but an explicit duration can be provided.
+The clearing activity's duration may depend on the entity's model.

 |Parameter|Datatype|Semantics|
 |---|---|---|